Fuel Cell (PEMFC) CFD Simulation, ANSYS Fluent Training

 PEMFC Fuel Cell Problem Description

-The present problem is going to simulate a fuel cell.
-The fuel cell used in this simulation is a type of polymer electrolyte member fuel cell (PEMFC).
+The present problem is going to simulate a fuel cell by ANSYS Fluent software.
+The fuel cell used in this simulation is a type of polymer electrolyte membrane fuel cell (PEMFC).
 The model consists of two main cathode and anode segments, each of which has four layers, including a flow collector, a flow channel, a gas distribution area and a catalytic section, and the space between the anode and cathode layers are filled by the polymer membrane.
 In addition, since in fuel cell modeling, various types of gases react, the species transport module is also automatically activated in the simulation.
 The hydrogen gas enters the anodic channel inlet and the oxygen species enters the cathode channel inlet to allow the corresponding reactions to occur in the fuel cell and the polymer membrane is the pathway for the gas species to pass through.

 PEMFC Fuel Cell Problem Description